0ooops/RecipeFinder/README.md

 # RecipeFinder

 | Introduction
-This is a web application built on Flask and Python.
+<br />This is a web application built on Flask and Python.
 Given a list of ingredients and a collection of recipes, the application can help you decide the best recipe accordingly.

 | Code Structure
 - recipes